ayyanpasha/codedamn-frontend/README.md

 - [xterm.js](https://xtermjs.org/) - A terminal for the web.
 - [Monaco Editor](https://microsoft.github.io/monaco-editor/) - The code editor that powers VS Code.
 - [TypeScript](https://www.typescriptlang.org/) - A typed superset of JavaScript that compiles to plain JavaScript.

-## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for details on the code of conduct and the process for submitting pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-- Inspired by Visual Studio Code.
-- Thanks to the open-source community for the great tools and libraries.